Realityloop/ace_editor/README.txt

 --------------------------------------------------------

 Add the "Syntax highlighting" filter to any of your text formats.
-The module will now convert all content inside an [editor]-tag to display the code using the Ace editor with the selected options.
+The module will now convert all content inside an <ace> tag to display the code using the Ace editor with the selected options.

-You can override the default options/settings of the text filter by simply adding the settings as attributes to the [editor]-tag.
+You can override the default options/settings of the text filter by simply adding the settings as attributes to the <ace> tag.

 Here are the possible values: